sailfish009/goodvibes/README.md

 Compiling
 ---------

-Goodvibes is written in C and builds with the Autotools.
+Goodvibes is written in C and builds with Meson.

 At first, make sure you have all the dependencies installed.